testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#intermediate`

-:white_check_mark:  **Do:** Write a few, no more than a few, tests against production-like environment to realize configuration mismatches.
+:white_check_mark:  **Do:** Write a few, no more than a few, tests against a production-like environment to realize configuration mismatches.
 All the tests that were described thus far are concerned with the app code.
-It is not unusual, that the code seems fine, but production issues are triggered by MQ installation and configuration.
+It is not unusual that the code seems fine, but production issues are triggered by MQ installation and configuration.
 For example, the code might expect a different queue/topic name than what was defined in production.
-There are many other configurations that affect the message flow like whether acknowledgement are needed, how many time to retry and more.
-Beyond configuration, some MQ functionality demands simulating an entire flow like message failing multiple times - These tests are slower by nature and better be separated from the core set of tests.
-Practically, create a dedicated file for these tests so they can be executed occassionally (e.g. during deployment smoke testing)
+There are many other configurations that affect the message flow like whether acknowledgement are needed and how many time to retry.
+Beyond configuration, some MQ functionality demands simulating an entire flow like message failing multiple times - These tests are slower by nature and better get separated from the core set of tests.
+Practically, create a dedicated file for these tests so they can be executed occasionally (e.g., during deployment smoke testing)

 <br/>

-👀 &nbsp; **Alternatives:** Manual testing during deployment - The value of automation is probably clear at this point ❌
+👀 &nbsp; **Alternatives:** Manual testing during deployment - The value of automation is probably evident at this point ❌

 <br/>

 <details><summary>✏ <b>Code Examples</b></summary>